 - A Unique Child

 - Positive Relationships

-- Enabling Environments
+- Enabling Environments with Teaching and Support from Adults

 - Learning and Development

 This policy explains how our practice is underpinned by these four themes.

 A Unique Child

 At William Penn Primary School we recognise that every child is a competent learner who can be resilient, capable, confident and self-assured.
 We recognise that children develop in individual ways, at varying rates.
 Children's attitudes and dispositions to learning are influenced by feedback from others; we use praise and encouragement, as well as celebration and rewards, to encourage children to develop a positive attitude to learning.